allan-simon/blog/content/posts/redmine-cli.md

   * [my fork where I have some features (like updating a ticket](https://github.com/allan-simon/redmine-cli)

-(hopefully my modification are in PR on the original repo and will be soon integrated)
+(hopefully my modification are in PR on the original repo and will be soon integrated) my modification include so far:

+  * `redmine issue 123 long` to see more detailled information about the issue
+  * `redmine update 123 'in progress'` to update the status to `in progress` (admitting your redmine has this status)

 ### The long story behind: